marlenezw/learn-python/README.md

-# learn-python
+# Learn Python
-A repository with my favorite resources for beginners learning Python
+A repository with a list of my favorite resources for beginners learning Python